 Sir Antony Sher is a well-known actor, director, playwright, and author.
 He was born in Cape Town, South Africa, in 1949 to a Lithuanian-Jewish family.
 He moved to London in 1968 to study at the Webber Douglas Academy of Dramatic Art.
-Sher is a cousin to fellow playwright Ronald Harwood and married to the director Gregory Doran.
+Sher is a cousin to fellow playwright Ronald Harwood and is married to the director Gregory Doran.

-Sher has directed for television and theatre including Breakfast with Mugabe (2005), and has also authored a number books, memoirs and an autobiography.
+Sher has directed for television and theatre including Breakfast with Mugabe (2005) and has also authored a number books, memoirs, and an autobiography.
 For the theatre he wrote I.D.
 (2003) and a stage adaptation of Primo Levi’s If This Is a Man (1974) called Primo (2004) which was performed at the National Theatre under the direction of Richard Wilson.

 For his professional successes and dedication to the theatre, Antony Sher was appointed a Knight Commander of the Order of the British Empire (KBE) in 2000.

 —.
 The Giant.
 London: Nick Hern Books, 2007.